 User 3: Visits Page A and then exits

-Many people confuse bounce rate with exit rate but they are not the same.
+Many people confuse the bounce rate with the exit rate but they are not the same.

-Exit rate is the percentage of people that exited the website from a particular page.
-In other words, is how many people left your website from that particular page / number of pageviews that page received.
+The exit rate is the percentage of people that exited the website from a particular page.
+In other words, is how many people left your website from that particular page/number of pageviews that page received.

 Using the same example above, Page A has a 33% Exit rate because it had 3 sessions in total, one of which resulted in an exit.

 So, a bounce rate shows you how many people that landed on a page and left your website without doing anything else and the exit rate shows you how many people exited your website from a page compared to how many times that page was viewed.

 There is a big confusion in the SEO industry about the relationship between bounce rate and SEO and whether the bounce rate is a factor used by Google during the ranking process.